"We Demand Justice!": Towards Social Context Grounding of Political Texts: Introduction

 \section{Introduction}

-In the past decade or so, micro-blogging websites, especially Twitter have become the primary channel of political engagement between politicians and the general population in the US.
-As a result, discourse from politicians became more succinct.
-Often, politicians from the same party coordinate their responses to developing events to amplify the impact of their intended message \citep{Weber2021AmplifyingIT,human_message_politics2011}.
-Hence, repetitive phrases such as \textit{`Thoughts and Prayers'} are extensively used to signal more nuanced stances across several events.

-Further, these platforms also allow for interactivity among politicians from opposing parties.
-This often results in messages that are phrased similarly but intended to signal starkly contrasting real-world actions. \textit{`Thoughts and Prayers'} is often used to express condolences by many Republicans in mass shooting events.
-In contrast, the same phrase is used in an angry or sarcastic tone by Democrats signaling a call for action demanding \textit{`tighter gun control measures'}.
-The example in Figure \ref{fig:intro_example}, ``\textit{We need to keep our teachers safe}!'' shows various manifestations of a common political message that signals different interpretations depending on the context and the author.
+Over the past decade, micro-blogging websites have become the primary medium for US politicians to interact with general citizens and influence their stances for gaining support.
+As a result, politicians from the same party often coordinate the phrasing of their social messaging, to amplify their impact \citep{human_message_politics2011,Weber2021AmplifyingIT}.
+Hence, repetitive, succinct phrases, such as \textit{``Thoughts and Prayers''}, are extensively used, although they signal more nuanced stances.
+Moreover, the interaction among politicians from opposing parties often leads to messaging phrased similarly, but signaling opposing real-world actions.
+For example, \textit{`Thoughts and Prayers'}, when used by Republicans, expresses condolences in mass shooting events, but when used by Democrats conveys an \textit{angry} or \textit{sarcastic} tone as a call for action demanding \textit{``tighter gun control measures''}.
+Similarly, \cref{fig:intro_example} shows contrasting interpretations of the phrase ``\textit{We need to keep our teachers safe}!'' depending on different speakers and in the context of different events.